 - Get yourself comfortable and set up.
-In the early days it may be easier to get yourself in position and have someone hand you each baby.
+In the early days it may be easier to get yourself in position and you may have someone who could hand you each baby.
 Get them to latch one at a time.
 If you're alone, set yourself up on the floor with lots of pillows.
-Put the babies in their bouncy seats on either side of where you'll be sitting.
+Put the babies in a safe space on either side of where you'll be sitting.
 Fasten the pillow around your waist and position the babies one at a time onto the pillow.

 - Breastfeeding triplets (or more).
 If you have more than two babies try feeding two at a time.
 You can then feed the third baby afterwards.
 Remember to switch which baby feeds on their own during each feed.

-- Try and get a good latch - Your nipples should not be painful or cracked during or after feeds.
-If they are you can please look again at our positioning and attachment page and call Just One Norfolk for help and advice.
+- Try and get a good latch.
+Your nipples should not be painful or cracked during or after feeds.
+If they are have a look at our positioning and attachment page and call Just One Norfolk for help and advice.

 To find out more about breastfeeding twins *click here*.

-You will be very busy looking after and feeding your babies, but its really important that you look after yourself as well!
-Here are some tips to help you look after yourself as well as your babies;
+You will be very busy looking after and feeding your babies, but it is really important that you look after yourself as well!

 - If you have a partner or support person they will be very important, helping out with the babies and helping you emotionally as well.
 They can help to look after one baby while you look after the other.